alexchung1233/Wordle-Python/README.md

 Wordle REST implementation in Python.
-Deployed using AWS.
+Built with Flask, Dynamodb, and deployed to AWS EC2 instance.